jmarca/couchdb_put_view/README.md

 This is a module to simplify putting a desgin doc into  CouchDB.

-Actually it doesn't help very much, but it save me some typing.
+Actually it doesn't help very much, but it saves me some typing.

 Anyway, pass in the opts object with the db and a javascript object containing the design doc as so